 - Club Zothique occupies the “dance-hall church” building from Lovecraft’s story “The Horror at Red Hook.”
 The church building, located on President Street near Van Brunt Street, that Lovecraft’s was based on has since been demolished.
 Here is a description from “The Horror at Red Hook“:

 These creatures attended a tumbledown stone church, used Wednesdays as a dance-hall, which reared its Gothic buttresses near the vilest part of the waterfront.
 It was nominally Catholic; but priests throughout Brooklyn denied the place all standing and authenticity, and policemen agreed with them when they listened to the noises it emitted at night.

 - The front steps more closely resemble those at St. Michael’s Church in Marblehead, Massachusetts, which formed part of the basis for Lovecraft’s Kingsport.

 - As in Providence #1, sepia tone panels take place in the past.
-This panel takes place on a days since the end of issue 1, which took place June 5, 1919.
+This panel takes place a few days after the end of issue 1, which took place June 5, 1919.